schrockwell/bodyguard/README.md

 Bodyguard protects the boundaries of your application via a simple system of callbacks.

-Policies are just modules and functions, so they can be leveraged in controllers, sockets, views, and contexts.
+Authorization policies are just modules and functions, so they can be leveraged in controllers, sockets, views, and contexts.

-It also provides the means to build, customize, and finally execute an authorized action in a composable way.
+Bodyguard also provides the means to execute authorized actions in a composable way.

 Please refer to [the complete documentation](https://hexdocs.pm/bodyguard/) for details beyond this README.

-Version 2.x is not backwards-compatible, so refer to [the *1.x* branch](https://github.com/schrockwell/bodyguard/tree/1.x) as necessary.
+Version 2.x is quite different from the previous version, so refer to [the *1.x* branch](https://github.com/schrockwell/bodyguard/tree/1.x) as necessary.

 * [Hex](https://hex.pm/packages/bodyguard)
 * [GitHub](https://github.com/schrockwell/bodyguard)